 You remember that time on “Seinfeld” when they were pitching the TV show and George said, “Who says you gotta have a story?
 Remember when we were waiting for that table in that Chinese restaurant that time?
 That could be a TV show.”
 That’s what Butterscotch Sundae is about.
 Except it could be a blog post instead of a TV show, because Nichole is camera-shy.

 Nichole cooks a lot, so she writes about cooking.
-One-half of the Butterscotch Sundae children are homeschooled, so she writes about homeschooling.
+The Butterscotch Sundae children were homeschooled for 11 years, so she used to write about homeschooling.
 And then there’s all that other stuff that goes on, too.